How to buy the best coffee machine

 Capsule coffee machines

 If you want a quick and mess-free way to make coffee at home, a capsule coffee machine is likely to suit you.

-Capsule machines such as those from the Nespresso, Tassimo and Dolce Gusto ranges tend to be very convenient to use and clean.
-They're a particularly good option if you think you won't use your coffee machine too often as their sealed capsules keep coffee fresh.
+- Capsule machines such as those from the Nespresso, Tassimo and Dolce Gusto ranges tend to be very convenient to use and clean.

+- They're a particularly good option if you think you won't use your coffee machine too often, as their sealed capsules help to keep coffee fresh.

-However, choosing a capsule coffee machine means you're often limited to one brand of capsule and they're more expensive than coffee beans and ground coffee.
+However, choosing a capsule coffee machine means you're often limited to one brand of capsule and they're more expensive than coffee beans and ground coffee per cup.

-If you're tempted by one of these machines, learn more by reading how to buy the best capsule coffee machine.
+If you're tempted by one of these machines, learn more about choosing the right machine for you in how to buy the best capsule coffee machine.

 It's not just the price of the coffee machine you'll need to think about, but also the ongoing cost of coffee for your chosen type of machine.

-We've totted up the average amount you'll spend on each type, and compared it with getting your daily fix in a cafe.
+We've totted up the average amount you'll spend on each type, and compared it with getting your daily fix in a café.

 As you can see, capsule coffee machines are the most costly to use at home, especially with expensive brand Nespresso, and traditional machines are the cheapest.